Explanation

 WLTP stands for Worldwide Harmonised Light Vehicle Test Procedure, and it is the standardized test used in Europe to determine an EV's official range.
 The test simulates a mix of city and highway driving under controlled laboratory conditions to produce a single range number that appears on the car's spec sheet and marketing materials.

 WLTP range is useful for comparing cars against each other because every car is tested under the same conditions.
-However, your real-world range will almost always be lower, sometimes significantly.
+However, your WLTP rated range will almost always be lower, sometimes significantly.
 WLTP tests are conducted at moderate temperatures (23 degrees Celsius), with minimal climate control, and at moderate speeds.
 Real driving involves cold weather, heating, highway speeds, hills, headwinds, and a loaded car.

 A general rule of thumb: expect about 70-85% of the WLTP range in typical mixed driving.
 In winter with heating on full, it can drop to 55-70%.
 In summer with gentle driving, you might actually get close to the WLTP figure.
 Use WLTP for comparison shopping, but plan your trips based on real-world consumption data.